 Guest Lecture at Reykjavik University's Executive MBA

-The session covered what it’s actually like to work as a statistician at a modern insurance company — who relies on our work, how AI has transformed the role, and how managers can get the most out of their analytics teams.
-On the AI side, I was able to speak from current experience: a large part of my work right now involves AI integration, figuring out where these tools genuinely add value and how to build reliable workflows around them.
+I talked about what it’s like to work as a statistician at an insurance company: who relies on the work, how AI has changed the role, and how managers can get more out of their analytics teams.
+On the AI side I had something concrete to say, because a lot of my current work involves figuring out where these tools help and where they don’t, and how to build something reliable enough to trust in production.

 A write-up of the visit was posted on LinkedIn by the Executive MBA programme.